7 Spanish Board Games to Make Language Learning Fun

 But why buy the Spanish version when you could just use the English version?
 Two reasons: Spanish letters and point values.
 The set offers Spanish letters like “ll” and “rr” that aren’t in the English version.
 Additionally, the point values on tiles are adjusted to account for their frequency of use in the Spanish language.

 Playing Scrabble in Spanish is terrific for all levels of language learners.
 Beginning students can form simple words.
 Scrabble Spanish is also a helpful way to familiarize yourself with the Spanish alphabet.
 More advanced students can use a wider array of words (and score more points).
 Regardless of your level, it’s a great way to practice your spelling and word recognition.

 Pro tip: If you’re playing Scrabble Spanish and having trouble coming up with words, cognates are your friends.

 You can get the Spanish version of the popular game Bananagrams and play in the same way that you know and love.

 In Bananagrams, players attempt to spell words quickly by building on words that are already in place.
 It’s a lot like Scrabble, but there’s no board and no complicated scoring—just spell, and spell quickly!

 Like the Spanish version of Scrabble, this Spanish version of Bananagrams has tiles that are adjusted to include common Spanish letters like rr, ll, ch and ñ.

 Bananagrams is appropriate for all levels of learners and will help players practice their spelling.

-With Spanish board games in your learning arsenal, you’ll never get bored of learning Spanish again!
+With these great seven Spanish board games in your learning arsenal, you’ll never get bored while learning Spanish again!